Test in production without watermarks.

 Sub Main(args As String())

-Dim myBarcode = BarcodeWriter.CreateBarcode("12345", BarcodeWriterEncoding.EAN8)
+Dim myBarcode = BarcodeWriter.CreateBarcode("1212345", BarcodeWriterEncoding.EAN8)

-' And save our barcode as an image:
+' Save barcode as an image

 myBarcode.SaveAsImage("EAN8.jpeg")

-BarcodeWriter.CreateBarcode("12345", BarcodeWriterEncoding.EAN8).ResizeTo(400, 100).SaveAsImage("EAN8.jpeg")
+BarcodeWriter.CreateBarcode("1212345", BarcodeWriterEncoding.EAN8).ResizeTo(400, 100).SaveAsImage("EAN8.jpeg")

 Dim payloadAsString As String = "This is some random string"

-Dim payloadAsStream As New MemoryStream(payloadAsByteArray) ' MemoryStream
+Dim payloadAsStream As New MemoryStream(payloadAsByteArray) ' Create MemoryStream

 AztecBarcode.SaveAsImage("AztecBarcode.png")